-The Master's program, with its emphasis on theory, history, policy evaluation, research and comparative analysis, prepares students for careers in criminal justice administration, public institutions, grassroots community organizations and nonprofit agencies, as well as for doctoral programs and research positions in public agencies.
+The Master's program prepares students for careers in criminal justice administration, public institutions, grassroots community organizations and nonprofit agencies, as well as for doctoral programs and research positions in public agencies.
 The program is built around the learning objectives below.

 MS JUSTICE STUDIES, PROGRAM LEARNING OBJECTIVES

 At the end of a Master’s degree program in the Department of Justice Studies, students should be able to: